-Reduced Benefits for Failure to Follow Required Prior Notification Procedure
+Reduced Benefits for Failure to Follow Required Prior Pre-certification Procedure for In-Patient Admissions only

-If you do not follow the DSGHP's Pre-Admission Certification Requirement Prior Notification Procedure described above, the DSGHP will cover only 50% of all related eligible expenses.
+If you do not follow the DSGHP's Pre-Admission Certification Requirement Pre-certification Procedure described above, the DSGHP will cover only 50% of all related eligible expenses.
 This is in addition to any applicable deductible amount that you are required to pay.
-The penalty for failing to follow the Prior Notification Requirement procedures does not count toward your out-of-pocket maximum.
+The penalty for failing to follow the Precertification Requirement procedures does not count toward your out-of-pocket maximum.